deadlyedge/pyBlobServer/README.md

 ### Authentication

-All endpoints (except `/health`) require Bearer token authentication.
+All endpoints (except `/health` and `/s/file_id`) require Bearer token authentication.
 Include the token in the Authorization header:
 ```
 Authorization: Bearer <user_token>
 ```